{user_name}

 Ooh, Aah, Wow!
 Customer magnets for your trade show booth.

-Exhibition exhibits Development & Manufacturing
+Trade show exhibits Development & Manufacturing

 To ensure smooth production of the trade show model, the entire model was designed in detail in 3D.

-Radar Demonstrator Project 3D Model Construction Overview
+Project Radar Demonstrator 3D Model Construction Overview

 Project Radar Demonstrator 3D Model Base Construction